kevinross/remote-gsh/README.md

 ## Features

 - Execute groovy command or local script file at remote server
-- Lightweighted, no additional dependencies(except groovy runtime), easy to embed into your project
+- Lightweight, no additional dependencies(except groovy runtime), easy to embed into your project
 - Bash like client, no manual installation required, just one command to get everything done
 - Easy to extend to support various web application frameworks